MicrosoftDocs/architecture-center/docs/example-scenario/aks-agic/aks-agic-content.md

 ## Considerations

-Although some of the following considerations are not fully pertaining to multitenancy in AKS, we believe they are essential requirements when deploying this solution.
+Although some of the following considerations are not fully pertaining to multitenancy in Azure Kubernetes Service (AKS), we believe they are essential requirements when deploying this solution.
 This includes our security, performance, availability and reliability, storage, scheduler, service mesh, and monitoring considerations.

 ### Security considerations